Anacron-mb/g0dray/README.md

 Description: Emulates xbacklight in software using xrandr.

 Use cases:
-  - Xbacklight doesn't work and responds like this (e.g. On Debian 'Stretch' and i3wm)
+  - Xbacklight doesn't work and responds with an output like this (e.g. On Debian 'Stretch' and i3wm)
     ```
     $ xbacklight
     No outputs have backlight property